A Prayer for Veterans

 Support our missions of mercy in many war-torn countries today…

-we hope their story and the stories of our own missioners will inspire you to support us too…
+we hope his and Betty’s story, and the stories of our own missioners will inspire you to support us too…

 Following ordination, Father Edward Manning was assigned to the Maryknoll mission in Fushun, Manchuria.
 After the 1941 Japanese bombing of Pearl Harbor, he was interned there as an enemy alien.